 Dr. Bob Long

 Senior PastorBob is a native of Houston, Texas and earned his Bachelor of Science degree from Sam Houston State University and a Masters of Theology from Southern Methodist University’s Perkins School of Theology.
 He also holds a Doctor of Divinity Degree from Oklahoma City University.
-Known for his practical, uplifting scriptural messages, Bob has become a positive example of leadership in both the United Methodist church and throughout the community.
+Known for his practical, uplifting scriptural messages, Bob has become a positive example of leadership in both the Methodist church and throughout the community.
 Bob and his wife, Marsha, have been married for 40 years and have two married children, daughter Kelly, and son Paul.
 The two are also proud grandparents to six grandchildren.
 Bob is passionate about both sailing and flying.
 He is a private pilot and has built, flown, and crashed his own airplane.

 Rev. Josh Attaway